Farage: Sarwar has introduced sectarianism into Scottish politics

 The Reform UK leader defended his party’s attack ad against the Scottish Labour leader.

-Nigel Farage has accused the leader of Scottish Labour of having “introduced sectarianism into Scottish politics”.
+Nigel Farage has accused the leader of Scottish Labour of introducing “sectarianism into Scottish politics”.

 The Reform UK leader defended his party’s attack ad against Anas Sarwar as he played it in full at a press conference in London which was aired live by national broadcasters.